jeromeagoncillo/jeromeagoncillo/README.md

 # HELLO!
 Jerome here!

 I'm a Computer Science student at the University of Illinois Chicago.
-I’m interested in software engineering, data structures, debugging, and systems programming.
+I’m interested in software engineering.
 A lot of my projects right now are focused on helping me understand how programs work behind the scenes, especially with C, C++, memory management, and object-oriented design.

 ## Technical Skills